Arthur Wellesley, 1st Duke of Wellington: Birth date and place

+His family's home at Dangan Castle, Dangan, near Summerhill in County Meath, has also been purported to have been his birthplace.
+In his obituary, published in The Times in 1852, it was reported that Dangan was unanimously believed to have been the place of his birth, though suggested it was unlikely, but not impossible, that the family had travelled to Dublin for his baptism.
+A pillar was erected in his honour near Dangan in 1817.

+The place of his birth has been much disputed following his death.
+Sir Bernard Burke wrote in 1873:

+"Isn't it remarkable that until recently all the old memoirs of the Duke of Wellington seemed to infer that County Meath was the place of birth.
+Nowadays the theory that he was born in Dublin is generally accepted but by no means proved".

+Other places that have been put forward as the location of his birth include a coach between Meath and Dublin, the Dublin packet boat and the Wellesley townhouse in Trim, County Meath.

 Childhood

-Wellesley spent most of his childhood at his family's two homes, the first a large house in Dublin and the second Dangan Castle, 3 mi north of Summerhill in County Meath.
-In 1781, Arthur's father died and his eldest brother Richard inherited his father's earldom.
+Wellesley spent most of his childhood at his family's two homes, the first a large house in Dublin, Mornington House, and the second Dangan Castle, 3 mi north of Summerhill in County Meath.
+In 1781 his father died and his eldest brother, Richard, inherited his father's earldom.

 He went to the diocesan school in Trim when at Dangan, Mr Whyte's Academy when in Dublin, and Brown's School in Chelsea when in London.
 He then enrolled at Eton College, where he studied from 1781 to 1784.
 His loneliness there caused him to hate it, and makes it highly unlikely that he actually said "The Battle of Waterloo was won on the playing fields of Eton", a quotation which is often attributed to him.
 Moreover, Eton had no playing fields at the time.
 In 1785, a lack of success at Eton, combined with a shortage of family funds due to his father's death, forced the young Wellesley and his mother to move to Brussels.
 Until his early twenties, Arthur showed little sign of distinction and his mother grew increasingly concerned at his idleness, stating, "I don't know what I shall do with my awkward son Arthur."

-In 1786, Arthur enrolled in the French Royal Academy of Equitation in Angers, where he progressed significantly, becoming a good horseman and learning French, which later proved very useful.
+In 1786 he enrolled in the French Royal Academy of Equitation in Angers, where he progressed significantly, becoming a good horseman and learning French, which later proved very useful.
 Upon returning to England later the same year, he astonished his mother with his improvement.